piyush-kgp/An-autocomplete-System-for-English-phrases/README.md

 ```

 ### Trie
 Trie or prefix tree is a beautiful data structure.
-Beautiful because it is extremely efficient for searching with prefixes; O(M) where M is the maximum string length.
+Beautiful because it is extremely efficient for searching.
+It can search for a key in O(M) time where M is the maximum string length.

 Conceptually `trie` is very similar to any other tree data structure.
-Every node has 26 children nodes pointers most of which are null pointers, with `trie` pointers at nodes with prefixes.
+Every node has 26 children pointers most of which are null pointers, with `trie` pointers at nodes with prefixes.

 Below is a prefix tree for words ["this", "thin", "there", "thus"].